haircommander/cri-o/docs/crio.8.md

 **--metrics-port**="": Port for the metrics endpoint (default: 9090)

 **--metrics-socket**="": Socket for the metrics endpoint

+**--mgmt-ctr-cpuset**="": CPU set to run management containers, which are specified by annotation.
+If not specified CRI-O will use all online CPUs to run management containers (default: '').

 **--namespaces-dir**="": The directory where the state of the managed namespaces gets tracked.
 Only used when manage-ns-lifecycle is true (default: /var/run)